cmatsuoka/sr-port/README.rst

 Glenz
 """""

 Work in progress.
-I thought the polyhedron was an icosahedron, but it is in fact a `tetrakis hexahedron`_.
+I always thought the polyhedron was an icosahedron, but it is in fact a `tetrakis hexahedron`_.